SESYNC-ci/netlogo-programming-lesson/docs/_slides/behavior.md

 ## Interpreting the `check-death` procedure

-Each turtle, when it runs check-death it will check to see if its energy is less or equal to 0.
+Each turtle, when it runs check-death it will check to see if its energy is less than or equal to 0.

 If this is true, then the turtle is told to die (die is a NetLogo primitive).